ibm-cloud-docs/security-compliance/insights-network.md

 {: #before-network}

 Before you get started, be sure that you have the required level of access to view and manage Activity Insights.
-To manage Activity Insights, you must have the Writer service role or higher for {{site.data.keyword.security-advisor_short}} and Virtual Private Cloud.
-For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).
+To manage Activity Insights, you must have the [**Writer** service role or higher for {{site.data.keyword.security-advisor_short}} and Virtual Private Cloud](/docs/security-compliance?topic=security-compliance-access-management).
 You must also have [an instance of VPC](https://{DomainName}/vpc-ext/provision/vpc).

 ## Connecting to Cloud Object Storage